 After working through each transcript in this manner, the primary author began the process of analytical coding.
-In this process, every avenue was given equal value and “nonrepetitive consitituants of experiences” were linked thematically (Moustakas, 1994, p.
+In this process, every path was given equal value and “nonrepetitive consitituants of experiences” were linked thematically (Moustakas, 1994, p.
 96).
 Categories of experiences that held across multiple interviews were retained.
-For example, every participant voiced persons they seek out as avenues for knowledge acquistion.
-The names of these individuals were initially analytically coded to belong to the category of “learning from others.”
-Based on these groupings initial categories of course work, research experience, and learning from others were constructed.
+For example, every participant voiced specific persons they seek out as paths for knowledge acquisition.
+The names of these individuals from whom the participants learned were initially analytically coded to belong to the category of “learning from others.”
+Based on these groupings, initial categories of course work, research experience, and learning from others were constructed.
 Next, the primary author searched through the data to identify successes and limitations voiced by the participants when acquiring statistical computing skills within these categories.
 Through this step it was eluminated that certain categories were instead subcategories, while others were independent of one another.
-For example, some participants voiced exposure to computational skills in the statistics classroom, but emphasized that their understanding of these skills instead came through interactions with their peers or when using the methods in their own research.
+For example, some participants voiced exposure to computational skills in the Statistics classroom, but emphasized that their understanding of these skills instead came through interactions with their peers or when using the methods in their own research.
 Additionally, participants found great success in acquiring statistical computing skills from a single person in their lab or department, as compared to the limited success select participants had when using their peers to acquire statistical computing skills.

 In the final stage, the primary author identified emerging themes arising from these categories in order to describe the phenomena of acquiring statistical computing skills.
 The author searched for instances which reiterated the themes, as well as negative cases, with attention paid to the transcripts throughout the validation process.
-Following the validation process, bouth authors met to discuss the rationale for coding, scrutinizing the situation of each participant’s description of their avenues of knowledge acquisition in the context of the emergent themes.
+Following the validation process, both authors met to discuss the rationale for coding, scrutinizing the situation of each participant’s description of their paths of knowledge acquisition in the context of the emergent themes.
 Ultimately, a consensus was reached regarding the categories in which each participant’s response was placed.

-Although the frequency of use varied across participants, every participant voiced experiences acquiring statistical computing skills across every avenue, supporting the themes that emerged.
+Although the frequency of use varied across participants, every participant voiced experiences acquiring statistical computing skills across every path, supporting the themes that emerged.
 The final themes were exhaustive, such that all of the data fit into a category or subcategory, mutually exclusive, such that a unit of data could fit into only one category, and were sensitizing, so that the name of the theme authentically represented the data (Merriam, 2009).
 These final themes present the “essence of the phenomenon” (Creswell, 2007, p.
 62) of acquiring the computational skills necessary to implement statistics in environmental science fields.

-Following this process, the participants were provided with the table outlining the computational skills they employed when completing the statistical computing tasks and the avenues they voiced acquiring each skill from.
+Following this process, the participants were provided with the table outlining the computational skills they employed when completing the statistical computing tasks and the paths from which they voiced acquiring each skill.
 This inclusion of member checking allows participants to check for accuracy of their statements.
 The ability of this study to authentically capture the experiences of students is enhanced with the lack of researcher engagement with students prior to their participation in the study.
 This helped to ensure that no student felt more comfortable in the interview environment, articulating their experiences, than any other student.

 results